Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Introduction

-A promising solution to remedy this issue is robust RL \citep{iyengar2005robust,el2005robust,morimoto2005robust} --- training a robust policy that can perform well in a bad or even adversarial environment.
-A line of works on deep robust RL \citep{pinto2017supervision,pinto2017robust,pattanaik2017robust, mandlekar2017adversarially, tessler2019action, zhang2020robust, kuang2022learning} demonstrates the superiority of the trained robust policy in the real world environment.
-Furthermore, the recent work of \citet{hu2022provable} theoretically proves that the ideal robust policy can attain near optimality in dealing with problems with sim-to-real gap, but this work does not suggest how to find a robust policy from a theoretical perspective.
-In order to understand robust RL from the theoretical side, robust MDP \citep{iyengar2005robust,el2005robust} has been proposed, and many recent works \citep{zhou2021finite,shi2022distributionally,ma2022distributionally} design sample-efficient algorithms for robust offline RL.
-These works mainly focus on the tabular case, which is not capable of tackling large state spaces.
-Meanwhile, in the non-robust offline setting, a line of works \citep{jin2021pessimism,uehara2021pessimistic,xie2021bellman,zanette2021provable,rashidinejad2021bridging} show that ``pessimism'' is the general learning principle for designing algorithms that can overcome the distribution shift problem faced by offline RL.
+To understand robust RL from theoretical sides, robust Markov decision process (RMDP) \citep{iyengar2005robust,el2005robust} has been proposed and extensively studied, and many recent works \citep{zhou2021finite,yang2021towards,shi2022distributionally,ma2022distributionally} design sample-efficient algorithms for offline RL in RMDPs.
+But these works mainly focus on the tabular case, i.e., finite state space, and thus are not capable of tackling large or even infinite state spaces which usually appear in modern RL applications.
+Meanwhile, in the non-robust offline RL setting, a line of works \citep{jin2021pessimism,uehara2021pessimistic,xie2021bellman,zanette2021provable,rashidinejad2021bridging} has shown that ``\emph{pessimism}'' is the general learning principle for designing sample-efficient algorithms that can overcome the key difficulty in offline RL, that is, the distributional shift problem caused by finite fixed data.
 In particular, in the context of function approximation, \cite{xie2021bellman} and \cite{uehara2021pessimistic} leverage the pessimism principle and propose generic algorithms in the model-free and model-based fashion, respectively.
 Hence, it is natural to ask the following questions: